observIQ/bindplane-agent/docs/installation-windows.md

 After downloading the MSI, simply double click it to open the installation wizard.
 Follow the instructions to configure and install the collector.

-Alternatively, you can run the Powershell command below to install the MSI with no UI.
+Alternatively, the Powershell command below may be run to install the MSI with no UI.
 ```pwsh
 msiexec /i "<path-to-msi>" /quiet
 ```